 Virtual Volumes and SPBM Capabilities

 Below is an example of an array that lets you chose the criticality for the policy.
-By choosing Mission critical, in this example, you ensure the VM is given resources above all others VMs.
-Within that same VVol datastore you can have a non-critical policy, say for dev VMs.
-Because the array is aware of all the policies applied to the different VMs on that VVol datastore, it manages the allocation of resources based on those policies and ensures QoS accordingly.
+By choosing Mission critical, in this example, you ensure the VM is given resources above all other VMs.
+Within that same vVols datastore, you can have a non-critical policy, say for dev VMs.
+Because the array is aware of all the policies applied to the different VMs on that vVols datastore, it manages the allocation of resources based on those policies and ensures QoS accordingly.

 More examples of some of the capabilities arrays may offer when creating SPBM policies.